glacier-modding/glaciermodding.org/docs/modding/customcampaigns/mission_contract.md

 * If you go back and press the Play button, the game will crash, as we haven't actually created this scene.

 ## Next Steps
-Now that we have the menus set up for our new mission, lets modify an existing scene from the game for a simple example mission.
+Now that we have the menus set up for our new mission, lets make a new scene file and a new scenario file for it.